-Singer Yamir Robinson, "el Teacher" of Kola Loka, has died
+Singer Yamir Robinson, known as "el Teacher" from Kola Loka, has passed away

 Yamir Robinson Puente, "el Teacher" from Kola Loka, passed away this Monday at the age of 45 after battling carcinoma for more than a year in Spain.